Damages and Contingency Fees: Hiring a Lawyer in Personal Injury and Workplace Discrimination Cases

 If you are a victim of employment discrimination, you may find it helpful to talk to an employment lawyer.
 Employment law is complex.
 A lawyer will be able to answer questions and help you assess your situation based on knowledge of the law.
-See “What Should I Know about Working with a Lawyer?” later in this memo.
+See “What Should I Know about Working with a Lawyer?” below.

 Also see the Legal Voice publications How to Find a Lawyer and Other Legal Resources in Washington State as well as Working with a Lawyer.